GwenBritton/Linux-The_File_System/.guides/content/Moving-directories-d774.md

 Remember that the dot character represents the current working directory, in this case the `~/workspace` directory.

-In this case, the aforementioned command could also have been written as:
+The aforementioned command could also have been written as:
 ```
 mv assets/img ~/workspace
 ```